Revisiting quantum walk advantages: A mean hitting time perspective: Results

 Note that this can be solved if $(I-M)$ is not singular, which fortunately in our case $(I-M)$ is not singular.
 Solving Eq. (\ref{mht_krovi}) using symbolic programming for given $x_{t_1}$ and $x_{t_2}$ (starting from the middle) surprisingly yields the same result as in classical walks.

 Thus we obtain analytical proof which contradicts common belief that in the context of this simple task quantum and classical walks achieve equal times.

 Note that this was hinted by numerical experiments in \cite{Chelminiak2025}.
 They also showed that even though the MHT is the same in quantum and classical walks one still can show quantum advantage.
 However, one has to consider models with stochastic resetting which means that each step with probability $p$ the particle will be resetted to initial state.
 Let us assume that the initial state is symmetric relative to target positions.
-Then in the classical scenario the reset simply can not help decrease the MHT, because it always moves the particle away from the destinations.
-However, Chełminiak et al. \cite{Chelminiak2025} showed that during quantum walk, some of quasi-momenta are more prone to the measurement resulting in reflection of the wave packet from the target positions.
-Crucially the mentioned reset not only sets the initial state of the particle to be localized in space, it redistributes the quasi-momenta once more due to uncertainty principle.
-Thus the particle "regains" the more absorbent quasi-momenta in it's distribution.
-This way the stochastic reset can help decrease the MHT, as the authors of \cite {} showed numerically.
-We aim to adjust the Krovi and Brun \cite{PhysRevA.74.042334} procedure of obtaining mean hitting time, to quantum walks with stochastic reset.
+Then in the classical walk scenario the reset simply cannot help decrease the MHT, because it always moves the particle away from the destinations.
+Thus with the increase of reset probability $p$, the MHT of classical walk increases, diverging to infinity as $p$ goes to one.
+However, Che\l{}miniak et al. \cite{Chelminiak2025} demonstrated through numerical experiments that a stochastic reset can decrease the MHT for quantum walks.
+The authors supported this unexpected result with a heuristic argument based on prior work \cite{BACH2004562}, which showed that measurements at the edges of a chain act by reflecting a portion of the wave function even when the measurement outcome is null.
+It was further established that the reflective and absorbing components of the wave function can be distinguished by their quasi-momentum distribution.
+Consequently, after a measurement (reflection), the absorbing part of the wave function has already been absorbed, leaving the remaining wave function more reflective and less likely to be measured in subsequent steps.
+Che\l{}miniak et al. \cite{Chelminiak2025} correctly identified that a stochastic reset in a quantum scenario does not merely restore the particle to its initial position, it also redistributes the quasi-momenta in accordance with the uncertainty principle.
+This redistribution allows the particle to regain the more absorbing quasi-momenta, thereby facilitating a reduction in MHT.
+The observed dependence of MHT on the reset probability $p$, reflects a competition between two opposing effects: the reset returns the particle to the origin, which increases the MHT, but it simultaneously redistributes quasi-momenta, which decreases the MHT.
+Thus, depending on the distance to the target positions, the MHT decreases as p increases until an optimal reset probability is reached.
+Beyond this point, the MHT increases and eventually diverges to infinity at $p=1$, as the particle is reset so frequently that it can no longer move.
+We aim to provide analytical expressions for these dynamics by adapting the MHT derivation procedure developed by Krovi and Brun \cite{PhysRevA.74.042334} to accommodate quantum walks with stochastic reset.

 Note that their procedure can be generalized to complete positive trace preserving maps (CPTP) instead of unitary evolution $U$.
 Thus we write the quantum walk with stochastic reset in the Krauss operator formalism.
 The evolution without measurements is given by